CoffeeVampir3/audiocraft-webui/README.md

 - Added a history of generation parameters for generated music
 - Removed a bunch of garbage dependencies
 - Removed overlap and segments as they were antiquated parameters.
-- **Classifier Free Guidance**: Controls creativity, lower number = "more creative freedom" in theory at least.
-- **Temperature**: Also a sort of creativity guide, your outputs will be terrible if this is too high.
-- **Segments**: Number of segments to generate.
-Each segment will be (duration-overlap) long, so if duration is 30 seconds and overlap is 5 seconds, with 3 segments, you will get 75 seconds of audio out.
-- **Overlap**: The overlap for the segment, as explained above.
-More overlap = more consistent music between segments.